giaphattram/kafka_python/README.md

 ![How success looks like](img/success.png)

+To stop the application, simply type ctrl+c in the terminal where you ran `docker-compose up --build` command.

 ## Troubleshooting

 There are some scenarios where things don't go as expected.
 This section will go through some scenarios I'm aware of.